shotashirai/Data-Analysis-Pipeline/README.md

 - `prediction_XGBoost()` is removed because it is complicated and is likely to cause low readability and  maintainability.

 - `TimeSeries_XGBoost()` was created.
-This function simply train and return predicted values for time-series data.
+This function simply trains and return predicted values for time-series data.
 XGBoost (regressor) is used as a model.

 - Model building and feature selection have been done outside of the model deployment function.
 This way make it easy to read the code and tune parameters.